 So I don't think it was too much manure because the peppers next to the maters aren't that leafy and have lots of mature fruit, but the tomato plants are so big and leafy I don't know how to pick them.
 I hate pruning them!
 It always seems like once you start you have to keep pruning bottom leaves.
 Some of the tomatoes are taller than the corn.
 We had a little storm and I had to pick up some of them and pound in more stakes.
 One has 5 stakes!
 As usual I have two cages on each, except Stupice which usually just needs one but this year should have had two.
 The tomatoes are ripening very slowly around here.
 People think it is the cooler than normal temps but melons, corn and peppers are all fine.
 So I think it is just the year.
 So suggestions on how to deal with these huge plants?
 I am missing ripe fruit I am sure.

-From the sandy potato fields of Sherburne county, Grandma's Garden grows heirloom vegetables, flowers and herbs for Market and CSA.
-Now have 15 members and 1 market.
-Been semi-pro for 5 years.
+From the sandy potato fields of Sherburne county, Windy River Eco Farm grows heirloom vegetables, flowers and herbs for Market and CSA.
+Been growing since 2008.

 Post by 12540dumont on Aug 13, 2013 10:52:36 GMT -5